apballock/Power-BI-MySQL-Data-Analytics-Lab/README.md

 ### Objective

-Connect :contentReference[oaicite:0]{index=0} to a MySQL database to simulate a real-world enterprise data source (instead of flat files).
+Connect Power BI to a MySQL database to simulate a real-world enterprise data source (instead of flat files).

 ---